Honor Board & Student Conduct

 How are Honor Board members trained?

-All new members of the Honor Board receive a manual and go through several training sessions to prepare them and give them the necessary skills.
-Topics covered in training include: asking effective questions, recognizing bias, assessing credibility, the importance of confidentiality, and meaningful sanctioning.
+All new members of the Honor Board receive a manual and go through training to prepare them and give them the necessary skills for serving on the Board.
 Board members also attend monthly meetings to discuss recent cases and other issues relevant to student conduct on campus.

 Reporting Honor Code Violations